 Inquiries please contact Robbie Lobell : 360.678.1414 : firstname.lastname@example.org

 The Zakin Apprenticeship Program honors the spirit and practice of inquiry and learning, of daily and wholly living a creative life, working and living within a community of makers.
-Our goal is to give women the time to develop their work, and then the means to go out on her own with the tools in studio practice, pottery design, business practices, and the possibilities of artisan manufacturing.
+Our goal is to give apprentices the time to develop their work, and then the means to go out on their own with the tools in studio practice, pottery design, business practices, and the possibilities of artisan manufacturing.

 Apprentices are introduced to and educated in the production processes of our pressed cookware.
-In exchange for approximately 25 - 30 hours per week of labor we offer housing, facilities, materials, opportunity, mentoring and guidance.
+In exchange for approximately 20 hours per week of labor we offer housing, facilities, materials, opportunity, mentoring and guidance.
 Tasks, chores and projects you might do in any given week include finishing pressed wares, mixing glazes, glazing, grinding and washing shelves and posts, kiln maintenance, sanding and packing pottery, grounds care, inventory management, photographing pots, studio and facilities maintenance, social networking, going to markets, selling in the showroom and talking about our cookware.

-The apprenticeship is not a 9a – 5p job, it is a work trade agreement with no monetary exchange.
+The apprenticeship is not a 9 to 5 job.
 The work at Cook on Clay is project-based and we work until the project or task is complete.
 This is sometimes a matter of hours and sometimes days.
 During the summer months and winter holiday season, schedules fluctuate requiring the flexibility experienced by all studio artists.

 Apprentices learn to function and thrive within a working pottery business where a sense of ownership and pride of place is an important ingredient to a successful time with us.
 We look for apprentices who are hard working, thoughtful, open to learning, eager, and respectful.
 You are a team member who participates in Cook on Clay’s practices and values, and contributes to the training and learning environment with a positive cheerful attitude.
 You work hard at tasks and chores until they are complete.
 This sometimes requires long days.

-Cook on Clay Studios and living spaces are located on our 10-acre homestead in Coupeville on Whidbey Island in Northwest Washington.
+Cook on Clay Studios are located on our 10-acre homestead in Coupeville on Whidbey Island in Northwest Washington.
 The Cook on Clay Production Annex housing the hydraulic press, 140 cu ft propane-fueled soda vapor production kiln, finishing and glazing spaces, and packing and shipping is located a few miles down the road.
 There is a large arts community, small family farms, and unsurpassed natural beauty.
 Hiking, biking, kayaking, and beachcombing are readily accessible in this spectacular corner of the country.